 Science Foundation Ireland is a partner of cOAlition S and has updated its Open Access Policy accordingly.
 It states that "all SFI-funded publications (Version of Record e.g. final published version or Authors Accepted Manuscript) must be made openly available".

-From 1st January 2021 the following will come into effect:
+From 1st January 2021 the following is in effect:

-- b.
-Where OA charges apply, SFI will support a contribution to costs in open access venues or subscription journals with transformative agreements (e.g. agreements to include or offset these costs against subscription costs).
+- Where OA charges apply, SFI will support a contribution to costs in open access venues or subscription journals with transformative agreements (e.g. agreements to include or offset these costs against subscription costs).
+SFI funds may not be used to support publication in subscription journals where transformative agreements do not exist and SFI will not support costs associated with non-OA publishing.

-- d.
-Copyright shall be retained by the authors / institutions.
+- Copyright shall be retained by the authors / institutions.

 Plan S stipulates that authors (or their institutions) retain copyright to their publications.
 How does that work?